How to Improve Your Credit Score by 100 Points

 If the erroneous information was lowering your score, you could see a jump soon after it’s removed.

-- Pay for Delete.
-If you have an account in collections, you can to ask for a pay-for-delete.
+If you have an account in collections, you can ask for a pay-for-delete.
 With this arrangement, you pay the collector a portion or all of what you owe, and they agree to request the removal of the late-payment and collection marks from your credit report.

 This tactic is controversial because even though you aren’t breaking any contracts or laws in asking, the collections agency might be breaching an agreement with the original lender or a credit bureau.